Found in 128 Collections and/or Records:

 Collection contains a letter acknowledging Byers' letter of May 3 with invitation to visit.
 Accompanied by a note to Byers from Albert's brother, Edward Bierstadt (May 21, 1891, New York City) explaining that Byers' letter of May 3 had been forwarded to London.

-Letter (1935) to Denver Mayor Benj.
-F. Stapleton gives background about ferrying conditions on South Platte River as a Denver election issue in 1865.
-Also portion of a letter (1924?) to unidentified recipient concerns Colorado pioneer John McBroom and visitors to his cabin at the mouth of Bear Creek above Denver.
+Collection contains two letters -- 1. letter (1935) to Denver Mayor Benj.
+F. Stapleton gives background about ferrying conditions on South Platte River as a Denver election issue in 1865. -- 2. portion of a letter (1924?) to unidentified recipient concerns Colorado pioneer John McBroom and visitors to his cabin at the mouth of Bear Creek above Denver.

 Collection contains chiefly letters home to his wife while visiting mines in Colo. and Utah.
 Notebook of his field notes from mines visited 1871, including a few sketches of things observed.
 Review (two versions) of James D. Hague's book: Mining industry (Washington : GPO, 1870).

 Collection contains Boardman's letters to his wife, Nancy, in Fond du Lac.
 Three written en route to Colorado, the remainder during his stay in the Central City area.

 Correspondence, newspaper clippings, pamphlets, programs, minutes, and other memorabilia compiled by the local committee of the A.L.A.
 Denver conference, Malcolm G. Wyer, chair.

 Collection contains seven letters reminiscing about early days in Canon City, Colo. and two memorial resolutions; deed to 25 acres in Fremont County, Colo. and map of a Rudd's addition to Canon City.